 Shirkers featured in our list of 20 Criminally Underrated Films of 2018

 2. Sunday’s Illness | Ramon Salazar

 Sunday’s Illness is a twisted but sublime psychological drama which has estranged mother and daughter at its centre, descended from the Bergman’s universe, and has a spirit of Antonioni.
 The visuals are transcendental, often merged with the narrative that gets murkier as the plot thickens.
 The film plays out like a disquieting thriller that has arguably one of the most shocking endings of the year.
-The film is right up there in the best of the year films.
+The film is right up there in the best of the year films and under-rated too.

 1. Roma | Alfonso Cuaron

 Without a doubt, the best Netflix Original films of 2018, and one of the most appreciated film in general, right so.
 Roma, nominated in 10 categories at 91st Academy Awards, is a staggering achievement in narrating the most intimate and personal work.
 It is structured to make the audience feel like reading the most vivid and eloquently written chapters from a personal diary of an exuberant child.
 Brought up by a devoted woman (first-time actress Yalitza Aparicio) who is nanny and housekeeper, the film a Cuaron’s love letter to all the nannies out there, who bring up the kids as their own.